 Steps to Enroll

 - Apply for Admission to HCC!
 Create an account, and then follow these specific instructions to complete and submit your application.
-Supplemental items will be sent to you via email, or you can access them here: Dual Enrollment Rights & Responsibilities Form and Dual Enrollment Guidance Counselor/Home School Form.
+Supplemental items will be sent to you via email, or you can access them here: Dual Enrollment Rights & Responsibilities Form and Dual Enrollment Counselor/Home School Form.
 A high school or home school transcript is required.
 Dual enrollment application deadlines are as follows: for fall semester, June 30; for spring semester, Dec.
 1.

 - Take the Placement Test.
 HCC uses the College Board Accuplacer test.
 Check out practice tests and study guides.
 To be considered for dual enrollment at HCC, you must earn these minimum test scores on the Accuplacer: Reading Comprehension score of 55, Sentence Skills score of 60, and Arithmetic score of 34.
 Instructions to schedule your placement test will be e-mailed to you once your application is complete.
 Note: You must have a photo ID to take the placement test.

 - Register for Classes.
 After you have taken the placement test, meet with your dual enrollment advisor to develop your educational plan and schedule your classes.

 - Log in to Email & Online Services.
 HCC email is used for all school communication.
 Online Services gives you access to e-billing and payment plans, financial aid status, financial aid consent to electronic communication, insurance waiver, registration, advising, DegreeWorks, grades, and student records.
 Be sure to check it regularly!